GVR Report cover Sequencing Consumables Market (2026 - 2033)Report

 Application Insights

-The cancer diagnostics segment dominated the market in 2024 with a revenue share of 26.85%, supported by the increasing need for accurate and personalized cancer care.
+Based on application, the cancer diagnostics segment held the largest revenue share of over 27.4% in 2025 and is anticipated to grow at the fastest growth rate over the forecast year.
 A key factor driving demand for consumables used in mutation detection, biomarker discovery, and disease monitoring is the rising incidence of cancer and the broader adoption of sequencing in oncology.
 Key players are continuing to offer cancer-oriented products; for example, Illumina's TruSight Oncology 500 consumables allow more expansive genomic profiling of tumor samples.

 The pharmacogenomics segment is anticipated to show a significant CAGR of 24.38% through the forecast period because of its immense potential for understanding how human genes influence the way people respond to medical treatment.
 Therefore, increased clinical adoption of pharmacogenomics will drive the demand for sequencing consumables, including reagents, library preparation kits, and target enrichment solutions.
 This demand will be a factor driving growth during the forecast period.